$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model

 Up to this point, the computation is exact and Eqs.~(\ref{eq:spectral_density_QLaguerre}) and (\ref{eq:spectral_density_Poisson_resum}) are equivalent.
 For large $N$, we have $Q\to 1^-$ and we can replace the hyperbolic functions by single exponents, i.e., $\cosh(x/\log Q)\approx (1/2)\exp(-\abs{x}/\log Q)$ and $\sinh(x/\log Q)\approx -(1/2)\exp(-\abs{x}/\log Q)$.
 In this limit, and using the Taylor expansion of $\log(1-x)$, Eq.~(\ref{eq:spectral_density_Poisson_resum}) reads as

-with Equation~(\ref{eq:spectral_density_Laguerre_approx}) approximates the exact Q-Laguerre spectral density~(\ref{eq:spectral_density_QLaguerre}) extremely well, even for relatively small system sizes.
+with Equation~(\ref{eq:spectral_density_Laguerre_approx}) approximates the $Q$-Laguerre spectral density~(\ref{eq:spectral_density_QLaguerre}) extremely well, even for relatively small system sizes.
 For instance, the two expressions are within $0.5\%$ of one another throughout their support for $\qb=2$ and $N=16$, i.e., $Q=t_3(2,16)$, while their relative deviation is below $10^{-10}\%$ for $Q=t_3(2,40)$.

 We can further simplify Eq.~(\ref{eq:spectral_density_Laguerre_approx}), depending on the value of $E/\EL$.
 For $E$ well inside the bulk, $0\ll E\ll\EL$, we can safely ignore the second term in Eq.~(\ref{eq:spectral_density_Laguerre_approx}) and we obtain the asymptotic formula for the bulk density: